Jacqueline L. Reynoso

 - Keynote Speaker – United States Navy Hispanic Heritage Month, State of the Chamber, El Toyon Elementary School Commencement, Cesar Chavez Elementary Commencement, Adelante Mujer Conference, South County Economic Development Council Annual Economic Summit

-Her past experience leading National City’s Economic Development Department, working in Real Estate Management for the Centre City Development Corporation, as Manager of Board and Shareholder Relations of Promerica Bank in Los Angeles, and as Executive Fellow with Office of Attorney General Bill Lockyer in the state capital, compliment her working knowledge of legislative affairs, sustainability, regional water issues, school bond programs, and redevelopment authorities.
+Her past experience leading municipal Economic Development Department, working in Real Estate Management for the Centre City Development Corporation, as Manager of Board and Shareholder Relations of Promerica Bank in Los Angeles, and as Executive Fellow with Office of Attorney General Bill Lockyer in the state capital, compliment her expertise in public-private partnerships, project finance, legislative affairs, sustainability, regional water issues, school bond programs, and redevelopment authorities.
 This strong foundation in multi-sector agency relations supports our work in the transportation, energy, education facilities, and water sectors.
 Her diverse skill set assists Cordoba in bridging a deep understanding of diverse community needs and binational dynamics with well planned, innovative, and equitable project solutions.

-Jacqueline’s professional leadership includes diverse positions such as President of ARTS, a creative youth development organization; Chairwoman of the Southwestern College Mariachi Scholarship Foundation; Treasurer of Olivewood Gardens & Learning Center at the International Community Foundation; Founder and organizer of the International Mariachi Festival & Competition; Audit Chair for Planned Parenthood of the Pacific Southwest; and most recently, Founder and President of the National City Chamber Foundation.
+Jacqueline’s professional leadership includes diverse positions such as President of ARTS, a creative youth development organization; Chairwoman of the Southwestern College Mariachi Scholarship Foundation; Founding Chairman of Un Mar De Colores, Treasurer of Olivewood Gardens & Learning Center at the International Community Foundation; Founder and organizer of the International Mariachi Festival & Competition; Audit Chair for Planned Parenthood of the Pacific Southwest; and, Founder and President of the National City Chamber Foundation.

 Ms. Reynoso maintains active participation with the United States Small Business Association Advisory Board, Mexican American Business and Professionals Association, South County Economic Development Council, United States Chamber of Commerce, Pro Salud Board Member in Mexico, and USS Midway Diversity and Inclusion Advisory Board.